fedora-infra/rube/rube.core/README.rst

   that test has run, your callable could use paramiko to ssh to a machine and ensure that that user now has shell access (or something).

+- ``@rube.core.collect_har`` will collect HAR performance data on your websites.
+You have to do a little extra work (including setting up browsermob-proxy) in order to get this work.
+See below.

 ----

 Running the tests will open up Firefox in X which is a bit of a pain